 Petrides, K.V., Frederickson N. and Furnham, A. (2002).
 The Role of Trait Emotional Intelligence in Academic Performance and Deviant Behavior at School.
 Personality and Individual Differences.
 36, 277–293. [pdf available upon request]

 Ragozzino, K., Resnik H., Utne-O’Brien, M., and Weissberg, R. P. (2003).
 Promoting Academic Achievement through Social and Emotional Learning.
 Educational Horizons, Summer.
 169-171.

 Watson, M. (2004).
 A Curriculum of Care.
 Greater Good Magazine, Spring.

 Zhang, Q. W. (1994).
 An intervention model of constructive conflict resolution and cooperative learning.
 Journal of Social Issues, 50, 99-116. [pdf available upon request]

 Zins, J. E., Bloodworth, M. R., Weissberg, R. P., and Walberg, H. (2004).
 The scientific base linking social and emotional learning to school success.
 In J.E.
 Zins, R.P.
 Weissberg, M.C.
 Wang, & H.J.
 Walberg,(Eds.), Building academic success on social and emotional learning: What does the research say?
 NY: Teachers College Press.

-Link between Emotional Intelligence and Risky Behavior
+Link Between Emotional Intelligence and Lowered Bullying-type Behavior

 Payton, J. W., Graczyk, P., Wardlaw, D., Bloodworth, M., Tompsett, C., and Weissberg, R. P. (2000).
 Social and emotional learning: a framework of promoting mental health and reducing risk behavior in children and youth.
 Journal of School Health, 70, 179-185.